Blood pressure and exercise – and why one can significantly help the other.

-Essential hypertension – this is caused by either lifestyle factors, which include low fruit and vegetable consumption, overweight and obese, physical inactivity, excessive salt.
+Essential hypertension.
+This is caused by lifestyle factors, (which include low fruit and vegetable consumption), being overweight or obese, physical inactivity, or excessive salt.
 Other factors associated with essential hypertension which we have no control over include age, ethnic origin and family history.

 Blood Pressure Chart

 There are many different medications that can be taken to help lower your blood pressure to normal readings.
 Research is showing that medication is strongly linked with reducing the likelihood of stroke, coronary heart disease and mortality.

 Exercise has the same benefits as medication without the side effects associated with taking medication.
 The type of exercise recommended can be either cardiovascular, resistance training or both.
 Exercising at a moderate intensity (cycling, jogging, swimming) at *40-80% of your maximum heart rate can help reduce your blood pressure by 5-7 mmHg.
 This should be 11-13/20 on the rate of perceived exertion.